GameFoundry/bsf/Documentation/Manuals/docs/01_Developer/01_LowLevelRendering/02_nonProgrammableStates.md

 SPtr<RasterizerState> rasterizerState = RasterizerState::create(desc);
 ~~~~~~~~~~~~~

-# Depth-stencil state {#nonProg_b}
+# Depth-stencil state
 Depth-stencil state allows you to control how are depth and/or stencil buffers modified during rendering.
-You can create it by filling out the @ref bs::DEPTH_STENCIL_STATE_DESC "DEPTH_STENCIL_STATE_DESC" structure and passing it to @ref bs::ct::DepthStencilState::create "ct::DepthStencilState::create()".
+You can create it by filling out the @bs::DEPTH_STENCIL_STATE_DESC structure and passing it to @bs::ct::DepthStencilState::create.

 ~~~~~~~~~~~~~{.cpp}
 // Draw with no depth testing or writing, and with a stencil operation that writes 1 for each sample written